 D Mast cell

-A 20-year-old man has experienced painful urination for 4 days following spring break.
+A 20-year-old man has experienced painful urination for 4 days.
 A urethritis is suspected, and Neisseria gonorrheae is cultured.
 Numerous neutrophils are present in a smear of the exudate from the penile urethra.
 These neutrophils undergo diapedesis to reach the organisms.
 Release of which of the following chemical mediators is most likely to drive neutrophil exudation?

 C Hageman factor